agriyakhetarpal/hugo-python-distributions/README.md

 ## What is Hugo?

 [Hugo](https://gohugo.io/) is a static site generator written in [Go](https://golang.org/).
-It is designed to be fast and flexible, and it is used by many people and organizations for their websites, documentation, personal blogs, and so on.
+It is designed to be fast and flexible, and it is used by many people and organizations for their websites, documentation, and peronal blogs.

 ## What version of `python-hugo` do I install?

 This package, `python-hugo` is versioned separately and will adhere to an [amalgamation](https://jacobtomlinson.dev/posts/2023/sometimes-i-regret-using-calver/) of [CalVer](https://calver.org/) (calendar versioning) and [SemVer](https://semver.org/) (semantic versioning) software standards, which is subject to change if deemed absolutely necessary.
 A release for `python-hugo` will be versioned as `YY.M.PATCH` where `YY` is the year, `M` is the month, and `PATCH` is the patch number of the release.
 For example, `31.8.2` shall be the release for `python-hugo` on August 2031, patch number 2.
-This is done to avoid confusion with the versioning of Hugo itself, which uses `SemVer` – but is likely versioned according to [`0ver](https://0ver.org/) software standards based on their [versioning history](https://github.com/gohugoio/hugo/releases).
+This is done to avoid confusion with the versioning of Hugo itself, which uses `SemVer` – but is likely versioned according to [0ver](https://0ver.org/) software standards based on their [versioning history](https://github.com/gohugoio/hugo/releases).
 A bump in the `python-hugo` version does not necessarily mean a bump in the Hugo version, and vice versa, but it is likely that a bump in the PATCH number of `python-hugo` will correspond to a new release of Hugo, as mentioned in the table below.

 The version of `python-hugo` you install will correspond to a particular version of Hugo as listed in the following table in ascending order of `python-hugo` version.